MicahElliott/flickpapr/README.md

 * Haven’t researched what “screensaver” apps (cf. “wallpapers”) are out there that could also use these images.
 * No way to “like” a pic in real time; have to visit dir to select faves.

+## Future improvements

+* Use Zsh’s `attr` module to make clean query interface
+* Use Zenity (or some other popup/shell-gui tool) for clickable URLs
+* Unicode support
+* Cycle through to grab another image if dimensions unsuitable

 ## Surprises